 End of the HEAL Program and Current Status

 The HEAL program ended on September 30, 1998.
-In 2014, outstanding HEAL loans were transferred from the U.S. Department of Health and Human Services to the Department of Education.
-Even though the program ended, borrowers who have outstanding HEAL loans must still repay them.
+In 2014, the U.S. Department of Health and Human Services transferred outstanding HEAL loans to the Department of Education.
+Even though the program has ended, borrowers with outstanding HEAL loans must still repay them.

-To simplify the payment process, borrowers who have more than one HEAL loan can consider consolidating their loans into a federal Direct Consolidation loan.
+To simplify the payment process, borrowers with more than one HEAL loan can consider consolidating their loans into a federal Direct Consolidation loan.
 Through this process, you pay off your old loans with one new Direct Consolidation loan.
 Under the new loan, you have one monthly payment.
-You may also qualify for federal benefits, like income-driven repayment.
+You may also qualify for federal benefits, such as income-driven repayment.

 If you’re struggling to make your HEAL payments, contact your student loan servicer.
-Defaulting on HEAL loans has serious repercussions.
-A borrower’s account can be sent to collections or they can be taken to court, among other consequences.
-HEAL loans are exempt from statute of limitation laws, so theoretically, a lender can indefinitely pursue a borrower who is in default to try to collect on the loans.
+Defaulting on federal student loans has serious repercussions.
+A lender can send a borrower’s account to collections or take a borrower to court, among other consequences.
+Statute of limitation laws do not apply to HEAL loans, so theoretically, a lender can indefinitely pursue a borrower who is in default to try to collect on the loans.

 While HEAL loans are no longer available, there are other types of student loans for health professionals, including federal student loans and private student loans.

-Medical students can apply for federal financial aid by filling out the Free Application for Federal Student Aid (FAFSA).
-Although graduate students are not eligible for Direct subsidized loans, they may qualify for other types of federal loans.
+Medical students can apply for federal financial aid by filling out the Free Application for Federal Student Aid®.
+Although graduate students are not eligible for Direct Subsidized Loans, they may qualify for other types of federal loans.
 They can also apply for private student loans.
 Here’s more information on each loan type.

-Direct PLUS loans.
-Often called a graduate PLUS loan, the federal Direct PLUS loan covers the difference between the cost of attending school and any other sources of funding, including Direct unsubsidized loans.
-A credit check is required to get a Direct PLUS loan.
-These loans are also unsubsidized and they tend to have higher interest rates than Direct unsubsidized loans.
+Direct PLUS Loans: Often called a Grad PLUS Loan, the federal Direct PLUS Loan covers the difference between the cost of attending school and any other sources of funding, including Direct Unsubsidized Loans.
+Getting a Direct PLUS Loan requires a credit check.
+These loans are also unsubsidized, and they tend to have higher interest rates than Direct Unsubsidized Loans.

-HRSA loans.
-The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, offers loan programs to some schools; these institutions then offer several different types of low-interest loans to qualifying students in need who are pursuing certain health care degrees.
+HRSA loans: The HRSA, an agency of the U.S. Department of Health and Human Services, offers loan programs to some schools.
+These institutions then offer several types of low-interest loans to qualifying students in need who are pursuing certain health care degrees.
 Check with your school to see if they offer HRSA loans and whether you are eligible.

-Private student loans.
-Students can supplement federal student loans with private loans to help pay for medical school.
+Private student loans: Students can supplement federal student loans with private loans to help pay for medical school.
 These loans are available from banks, credit unions, and online lenders.
-Private loans may have fixed or variable interest rates, and the interest rate you’re offered will depend in part on your credit history.
-If the rate you end up with is higher than you hoped for, you could choose to refinance medical school loans later on if you can qualify for a lower rate or more favorable terms.
+Private loans may have fixed or variable interest rates, and your interest rate will depend in part on your credit history.
+If the rate you end up with is higher than you hoped for, you could refinance medical school loans later on if you can qualify for a lower rate or more favorable terms.
+You may pay more interest over the life of the loan if you refinance with an extended term.

 Private loans typically don’t offer the same benefits as federal student loans, such as income-driven repayment plans and Public Service Loan Forgiveness.
 For that reason, students may wish to explore other forms of funding first.